Improving Uncertainty Estimation through Semantically Diverse Language Generation

-The computation of the attribution and substitution scores requires a loss $\rL$, which expresses to what degree $\By'$ is semantically different from itself.
+Computing the attribution and substitution scores requires a loss $\rL$, which expresses to what degree $\By'$ is semantically different from itself.
 It is computed utilizing an NLI model that predicts whether two sequences entail or contradict each other.
-First, the initial output sequence is input into the NLI model twice, resulting in a high probability of \textit{entailment}.
-Second, the loss $\rL$ is computed to the target prediction \textit{contradiction}.
-This loss is used to compute the gradient $\nabla_{\Bz_i} \rL$ with respect to the token embedding $\Bz_i$ that represents the initial token $y_i$.
+First, the initial output sequence is fed into the NLI model twice, resulting in a high probability of \textit{entailment}.
+Second, the loss $\rL$ is computed for the target prediction \textit{contradiction}.
+This loss is used to compute the gradient $\nabla_{\Bz_i} \rL$ w.r.t. the token embedding $\Bz_i$ that represents the initial token $y_i$.
 This gradient vector quantifies the required change in $\Bz_i$ to achieve a high probability of \textit{contradiction}, thus altering the semantic meaning of $\By'$.

 \paragraph{Attribution score.} Our first objective is to identify which initial token $y_i$ should be changed according to the computed gradient vector.
 An initial token's attribution score